dgomesma/flex-bison-reference/README.md

 # flex-bison-reference
 In construction reference and tutorial on Flex and Bison for parsing motivated by the [rinha-de-compiler](https://github.com/dgomesma/rinha-de-compiler).

+# Disclaimer
+This tutorial is currently incomplete and has not been reviewed.
+Although, at a high-level, I am confident the information is pointed towards the right directions, some technical details might not be as accurate as it should.
+Several issues with notes on some of these problems have been created and will be addressed as soon as possible.
+Please, refer to this tutorial with caution and, if possible, check the correctness of the information with other resources.

 # Future Plans
 - Finish explanation for Bison.
 - Include code examples for both Bison and Flex.
 - Review for correctness.

-# Currently On Pause
-Since I am also a participant in the [rinha-de-compiler](https://github.com/dgomesma/rinha-de-compiler) and, so far I have spent more time studying and writing this tutorial then actually writing the compiler itself, I will pause this tutorial for now and will resume it as soon as I deliver something to the rinha.

-If someone becomes interested in this tutorial and would like to complete it with material while I am away, please do feel free to make a PR to this project and I will take a look at it.